nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p111 -->
 - **Protection from Serpents and from Poison** - This is Christ's authority and provision to keep us safe from harms and injury in our work.
-We are not to put God to a foolish test (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="4" data-verses="7" data-lang="en" data-version="NKJV">Matthew 4:7</span>).
+We are not to put God to a foolish test (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="4" data-verses="7" data-lang="en" data-version="NKJV">Matthew 4:7</span>).

 <!-- p112 -->
-- **Heal the Sick** - This is Christ’s authority to heal the sick, physically, emotionally, and spiritually (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="5" data-verses="14-15" data-lang="en" data-version="NKJV">James 5:14-15</span>).
+- **Heal the Sick** - This is Christ’s authority to heal the sick, physically, emotionally, and spiritually (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="5" data-verses="14-15" data-lang="en" data-version="NKJV">James 5:14-15</span>).
 To bind up the broken hearted, open the (spiritual and physical) eyes of the blind, to set at liberty those who are held in captivity (Isaiah 61 / Luke 4).

 <!-- p113 -->
 This authority is not given for personal gain but as a tool to advance God’s Kingdom, bring healing, and set people free.
 It requires humility, dependence on the Holy Spirit, and alignment with God’s will.
-As we step into this authority, we do so in faith, knowing that all power ultimately belongs to Christ (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="18" data-lang="en" data-version="NKJV">Matthew 28:18</span>).
+As we step into this authority, we do so in faith, knowing that all power ultimately belongs to Christ (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="18" data-lang="en" data-version="NKJV">Matthew 28:18</span>).

 <!-- p114 -->